03 Jul 4 Most Undervalued Exercises

 Face pulls are a great bang for your buck exercise.
 This exercise is effective in targeting the scapular retractors and the often weak posterior cuff.
 For this exercise, you want to pull your shoulder blades back as you perform the face pull.
 I like to bring my hands around ear level or higher.
 As you pull, bring your thumbs towards the back wall- this will externally rotate your shoulder which is the action of the posterior cuff.

 Avoid arching the neck as you perform this.
 If you are having difficulty performing this correctly, start by chin tucking or creating a double chin prior to performing this movement.
-This image demonstrates what is optimal (for our intent) vs. how many perform this movement with compensation Then is shown a way in which this exercise can be performed with control.
+This image demonstrates what is optimal (for our intent) vs. how many perform this movement with compensation.
+Then it is shown in a way in which this exercise can be performed with control.
 It is so important to master this movement with control prior to adding any speed.
 Finally, there is a progression of this exercise which is performed using some speed!
 Try this for 30 seconds, you will be burning!

-Exercise #2 – Overhead Press
+Most Undervalued Exercises: #2 – Overhead Press

 The Split Squat Inverted Kettlebell Press can be broken down into 2 separate requirements.
 The first exercise will allow you to master the stability and control, while the landmine shoulder press will allow you to load the shoulder with the goal of maximizing strength and power.

-Inverted Kettlebell Carry – Shoulder Flexion 90/90
+Part 1: Inverted Kettlebell Carry – Shoulder Flexion 90/90

 For this exercise lift the kettlebell up to your shoulder.
 Keep the scapula neutral and maintain a vertical forearm to the ground for the entirety of this exercise.
 Maintain shoulder and elbow flexion to 90 degrees as you walk.
 Avoid excessive shrugging of the shoulder and rounding of the shoulder blade.
 Make sure to stay strong in the shoulder blade as you perform this!
 If this is too easy, you can perform this with your arm in an overhead position.

-Split Stance Single Arm Landmine Shoulder Press
+Part 2: Split Stance Single Arm Landmine Shoulder Press

 For this movement begin in a split stance position with one leg forward and the other back.
 Hold the barbell with one hand only (the hand on the side where the leg is back).
 Let your knees and hips bend a bit and explosive return to starting position to generate power and speed on the barbell.
 You should think of squishing a bug with your back toes.
 As your return to your starting position, push the barbell overhead as fast as you can.
 You should feel all the muscles in your body working.
 In particular, you should feel like you are generating the power in your hips, transferring through your core, and then into your shoulder and hands into the barbell.
 Try your best to make it one smooth motion.
 Do not let your hips and knees overly-bend to generate power.
 It should just be a little bend/dip.

-Undervalued Exercise #3 – Copenhagen Plank
+Most Undervalued Exercises: #3 – Copenhagen Plank

 The sample clip in the initial video is a moderate challenging version of the Copenhagen plank.
 The video here will demonstrate many different variations of the traditional Copenhagen plank.